-- a.
-Competition organisers may offer events that combine the conditions of two or more classes; (e.g. Masters B Event Band XX or Masters AR3).
+Competition organisers may offer events that combine the conditions of two or more classes; (e.g. Masters B Event Band XX or Masters AR3, or Mixed Ability AR2).
 Masters B Event Band XX would be an event conforming to the general conditions of Masters B, but restricted to crews/scullers with a personal Ranking Index applicable to Event Band XX conditions.
-Masters AR3 would combine a Masters competitor(s) with Adaptive AR3 class competitor(s). - Competitions may also offer events within one of the major classifications, which have additional restrictions; e.g. College 4+.
+Masters AR3 would combine a Masters competitor(s) with Adaptive AR3 class competitor(s).
+Mixed Ability AR2 would combine a Senior competitor with an AR2 competitor.

+Competitions may also offer events within one of the major classifications, which have additional restrictions; e.g. College 4+.
 This would, if not otherwise designated, imply an event with no restriction on ranking points but with a restriction that all competitors shall be pupils at a school or college of higher education.
-Ranking points would be awarded to rowers in such events. - c.
+Ranking points would be awarded to rowers in such events.

 A particular example of combining classes is a Mixed event, which may be offered at any level and combines men and women rowers in a crew with a minimum number of women included (50% unless otherwise stated) (and see 3-2c).

-5 COMPETITION ORGANISATION
+COMPETITION ORGANISATION